luluyousef/tp/docs/DeveloperGuide.md

 The `NextEventCommand` utilizes the `updateFilteredEventList()` method in the `Model` class to return an updated filtered upcoming event that is filtered by the `timePredicate`.
 Next, it gets the first event in the filtered list using the overridden method `nextEventInTheList()` found in the `ModelManager` class.

+### FilterByTagCommand - Lulu
+#### Description
+The `FilterByTagCommand` class is a command that finds all events whose tags contain any of the specified keywords (case-insensitive) and displays them as a list with index numbers.

+#### Implementation
+The `FilterByTagCommand` class has one field tagPredicate of type TagContainsKeywordsPredicate.

+`TagContainsKeywordsPredicate` is a class that tests that an event's tag matches any of the keywords given.

+The `FilterByTagCommand` utilizes the `updateFilteredEventList()` method in the `Model` class to return an updated filtered event(s) list that have the tags specified.

+The list is filtered using the tagPredicate.

 ### Remark feature - Ruth